Jeffrey Masten: Scholarly publications

 Since 1997 Masten has been a co-editor of the scholarly journal Renaissance Drama.

 Awards

 Masten is the recipient of fellowships from the John Simon Guggenheim Memorial Foundation, Folger Shakespeare Library, Newberry Library, the Mellon Foundation, and the National Endowment for the Humanities (2017).
 Masten is the recipient of Denison University's Alumni Citation award (2017).
+He was awarded the thirty-fourth Calvin and Rose G. Hoffman Prize for a distinguished publication on Christopher Marlowe in 2023.

 At Northwestern, Masten was awarded the E. LeRoy Hall Award for Distinguished Teaching in the Weinberg College of Arts and Sciences (2002–03), named Charles Deering McCormick Professor of Teaching Excellence in 2006, and named Herman and Beulah Pearce Miller Research Professor in Literature in 2009.

 Other activities

 In Shakespeare studies, Masten served as a trustee of the Shakespeare Association of America (2001–03), chairperson of the Modern Language Association (MLA) Division on Shakespeare, and member of the MLA Committee on the New Variorum Edition of Shakespeare.

 Masten was a member of the Denison University board of trustees from 2010-16 and was reappointed to the board in 2017.